shayanbali/DM-decision-tree-kcl/README.md

 # Decision Tree Classifier for Income Prediction

 ## Overview
-This project implements a **Decision Tree Classifier** to predict whether an individual's income is **≤ 50K or > 50K** based on attributes like age, working hours, and education level.
+This project implements a **Decision Tree Classifier** on adult data set (https://archive.ics.uci.edu/ml/datasets/Adult) from the
+UCI Machine Learning Repository to predict whether an individual's income is **≤ 50K or > 50K** based on attributes like age, working hours, and education level.
 The model is trained on given data, and the training error rate is computed.

 ## Requirements
 Install dependencies using: